What happened to Cash App founder Bob Lee?

 Stabbing shakes San Francisco tech community

-Lee’s former boss Jack Dorsey was one of a many well known San Francisco tech entrepreneurs to express their shock and grief at his death.
+Lee’s former boss Jack Dorsey was one of many well-known San Francisco tech entrepreneurs to express their shock and grief at his death.

 “It’s real,” Mr Dorsey wrote on his social network Nostr.
 “Getting calls.
 Heartbreaking.
 Bob was instrumental to Square and Cash App.
 STL guy,” he wrote, in an apparent reference to Lee’s hometown of St Louis.